abendigo/abendigo.github.io/_posts/2020-03-21-docker-nginx-php-redis-mysql.markdown

 `web.docker.localhost`.
 If you visit [http://web.docker.localhost][webdocker],
 you should see the nginx welcome page.

 Then I created a local directory, called `nginx`.
-Inside it, i created anther directory, `public`, and a file called `site.conf`:
+Inside it, I created anther directory, `public`, and a file called `site.conf`:

     server {